Bradford Forster Square railway station: History

-The original station being demolished and the new station under construction in 1992.
+The original station being demolished and the new station just after opening in 1990.

 The first rail service into Bradford was opened by the Leeds and Bradford Railway on 1 July 1846.
 The line approached the town from the north, up Bradford Dale from Shipley, and terminated at a railway station on Kirkgate, opposite the end of Market Street.
 There were hourly services to Leeds Wellington Station, and through trains to London Euston via and Rugby.

 The first railway station building was an imposing neoclassical building designed by William Andrews.
 By 1853, the Midland Railway had acquired the Leeds and Bradford, and rebuilt the station.
 The new building was larger, but less interesting architecturally.

 In 1890, the railway station was again replaced.
 The Midland Railway's architect Charles Trubshaw designed a large complex containing the passenger station, goods station and the Midland Hotel.
 The station had six platforms and an overall glazed roof of the ridge and furrow pattern.
 The station was also used by the North Eastern Railway.
 The station began to be called Market Street Station at this time, but local maps and directories do not confirm this (see Station name below).